wdevore/Leuron10-Dart/project/README.md

 The simulation is continuous and runs until it is stopped.
 The graphs scroll from right to left showing activity as it happens.

 # Controls
-- Turn on/off noise
-- Turn on/off stimulus
+- Add synapse weight code
 - Manipulate properties of synapse and soma
   - Generate new random weights
   - Min/max/normal